What is an SPF record, and how to create one?

 +all | Accept the email, in case of unsuccessful validation.
 Strictly not recommended! |

-How to create an SPF record for my domain in shared hosting?
+How to create a SPF record for my shared hosting domain?

-All shared hosting accounts at VPSBG have SPF and DKIM records created beforehand to make it easier for our customers.
+All VPSBG shared hosting accounts have active SPF and DKIM records created in advance in order to make it easier for our clients.

-- You will see all records for this domain.
-Find an SPF record, if you want to change it.
+- You will see all records for your selected domain.
+If you want to change a SPF record, you have to find it in the list

-How to add/create an SPF record for my domain in VPS?
+How to add or create a SPF record for your VPS-hosted domain

-How to check whether I have created my SPF record correctly?
+How can I check whether I have created my SPF record correctly?

-Notice: keep in mind that an SPF record is a DNS record, and just like every DNS record it is cached.
-Please, allow up to 48 hours for it to be created.
+IMPORTANT: Keep in mind that a SPF record is still a DNS record, meaning that it is cached.
+Because of this, you need to be aware that it might take up to 48 hours in order for it to be created!

-It is important to note, that every time something changes in your infrastructure, you need to check whether your SPF record is still accurate.
-If you decide to use the services of an email hosting provider (like Mailchimp) and the emails are sent from your domain, you still need to add their servers into your SPF record.
+It is also important to mention that every time something changes in your infrastructure, you need to ensure that your SPF record is still accurate.
+If you are using the services of an email hosting provider like Mailchimp and all emails are being sent from your domain, you still need to add their servers into your SPF record.